xSilvermanx/PD5M/README.md

 - Everyone involved in testing the mod prior to this release.
 - DrBlackError for creating and managing our wonderful [Discord](https://discord.gg/3DNTHeT)!

-## Newest Patch Notes:
+## Newest Patch Notes: The Config Update
-- Fix: Pack-function should work on most police vehicles now.
-- Fix: Error messages for the garages are now written in english.
-- Fix: Fixed variable names so the resisting-function is functioning properly for peds in vehicles.
-- Fix: Fixed an error that allowed players in cars to be interacted with.
-- Fix: Disabled controller input for radialmenu.
-- Fix: Grab-function now properly works on peds that have been arrested by other players.
+- Config files were greatly expanded and now feature many variables to tweak the ped-generation of the resource.
+- Probabilities for peds possessing weapons, using drugs, drinking, and fleeing / fighting have been increased.